 At South Valley Neurology, your neurologist can help coordinate your care with other medical providers to ensure you make a full recovery.
 Each patient has a unique healing timeline, but with the right care, you can usually return to your normal life and regain all of your cognitive and physical faculties.

-To learn more about treatment for a traumatic brain injury, call the office or click to schedule an appointment online now.
+To learn more about treatment for a traumatic brain injury, call the office to schedule an appointment today.